-Once the device is connected to a network of devices the NET LED ("Network" Status) should flash green.
-This will indicate that the device MAC ID and Baud Rate are configured properly and the device recognizes the network.
+Once the device is connected to a network of devices the NET LED ("Network" Status) should flash green, indicating that the device MAC ID and Baud Rate are configured properly and the device recognizes the network.
 It is now capable of establishing "connections."
 Proceed to Step 7.